Skip to content

 Course info

-On our HCPC and CSP accredited degree, learning is very much hands-on, developing your communication skills and preparing you for practice initially in simulated environments, including our dedicated Physio lab, which is stocked with hospital beds, simulated stairs and other equipment used in physiotherapy practice.
-You’ll deepen your knowledge of the human body and how it works through practical sessions in our Anatomy suite.
+On our HCPC and CSP accredited degree, learning is hands-on.
+Our teaching takes place in simulated environments, including our Physio Lab.
+Here you’ll find hospital beds, stairs and other equipment used in practice.
+You’ll also explore how the human body works through practical sessions in our Anatomy Suite.

 “Learning in one of the biggest teaching hospitals puts you at a huge advantage.
 You’re able to get an immediate feel for what working in a hospital environment is like.
 The lecturers are all experienced physiotherapists, working in different areas, so you receive a very high level of teaching in all aspects of physiotherapy.
 Tapping into their experience is a great way to learn.”